ashwin-kn/Nashville-Housing-Data--Data-Cleaning/README.md

 ```
 These statements add a new column `PropertySplitAddress` to the table and populate it with the part of `PropertyAddress` before the comma.

-Similar operations are performed for breaking down the city part of the address.
+Similar operations are performed for breaking down the city part of the address, i.e., `PropertySplitCity`.

 ---